Totora Baby Jacket Pattern

 - Knit 8/9/9/10 rows of double crochet (including this first one), with the following considerations:

-- Work in back and forth motions (not in circles), just like we did with the body.
+- Work in back-and-forth motions (not in a circle), just like we did with the body.

-- Remember to make 2 chain stitches in height at the beginning of each row (which do not count as a stitch).
+- Remember to make 2 chain stitches at the beginning of each round (which do not count as a stitch).

-- Close each row with a slip stitch in the first stitch, turn the work and continue.
+- Close each round with a slip stitch in the first stitch, turn the work and continue.

-- Place a marker on the first and last stitch of each round so you don't lose them.
+- Place a marker on the first and last point of each round so you don't lose them.

-- On the cuff, finish with 1 row of slip stitch on the right side .
+- At the cuff, finish with 1 round of slip stitch on the right side .

-- Repeat the same on the other sleeve.
+- Repeat the same process on the other sleeve.

-To finish your jacket, use a wool needle to hide all the excess threads between the stitches, ensuring they are secure and not visible on the right side of the work.
+To finish your jacket, hide all the excess threads between the stitches using a tapestry needle, making sure they are well secured and not noticeable on the right side of the work.

-Next, sew three buttons onto the front, placing them equidistant from the holes we left as buttonholes.
+Next, sew three buttons on the front, placing them equidistant from the holes we have left as buttonholes.

 6. Blocking and caring for the garment